Azure/cortana-intelligence-tank-level-forecast/Automated Deployment Guide/Post Deployment Instructions.md

 3.	**Azure Stream Analytics** analyze the data to provide near real-time analytics on the input stream from the event hub and directly publish to Power BI for visualization.

-4. The **Azure Machine Learning** service is used to make forecast on the tank level of particular region given the inputs received.
+4. The **Azure Machine Learning** service is used to make forecasts on the tank level of particular region given the inputs received.

 5.	**Azure SQL Data Warehouse** is used to store the prediction results received from the **Azure Machine Learning** service.
 These results are then consumed in the **Power BI** dashboard.

-6. **Azure Data Factory** handles orchestration, and scheduling of the hourly model retraining.
+6. **Azure Data Factory** handles orchestration and scheduling of the hourly model retraining.

 7. Finally, **Power BI** is used for results visualization, so that users can monitor the tank level from a facility in real time and use the forecast level to prevent spillage.